ChrisTracy/K2WET/README.md

 | 500 | `INTERNAL SERVER ERROR` |

 ## Rate Limits
-As of right now the api supports 500 records returned and 8 requests per 10 seconds.
+As of right now the api supports 500 records returned and 8 requests within 10 seconds.
 These limits are subject to change.
 If you need higher limits you can easily deploy this app with the two libraries listed above.

 ## Notes